CalebEverett/arloader/README.md

 * [Usage without Bundles](#usage-without-bundles)

 ## Discounted Usage with SOL
- During an introductory period, usage with SOL is essentially free.
+ Usage with SOL is currently essentially free.
 The cost per transaction is 10,000 lamports (~$0.002), including the Solana network fee of 5,000 lamports.

 ## Installation